-From the first greeting of e komomai, you know you are in for an exceptional “event” vacation.
-Known as the Garden Isle, Kauai embraces you with a grace, beauty and sheer emotional impact that are almost surreal in their loveliness.
-Hawaii’s fourth largest island in the archipelago is the furthest north and oldest geologically.
-Your honeymoon on Kauai will set you in the center of intense natural brilliance withgreen valleys lined by jagged mountains, sprinkled with stunning tropical rainforests, wandering rivers and cascading waterfalls.
+From the first greeting of e komomai, you know you are in for an exceptional getaway.
+Known as the Garden Isle, Kauai embraces you with grace, beauty and sheer emotional impact that are almost surreal in their loveliness.
+As Hawaii’s fourth largest island, your honeymoon on Kauai will set you in the center of intense natural brilliance with green valleys lined by jagged mountains, sprinkled with stunning tropical rainforests, wandering rivers and cascading waterfalls.
 Whether you want a romantic getaway that's relaxed or action packed, you'll get a Kauai honeymoon located in a true piece of heaven on earth.

-Celebrating your honeymoon in Kauai will make you feel an awesome connection with this startlingly untouched island, which is divided into five sections North Shore (Princeville), East Side (Coconut Coast), Lihue (Kalapaki), South Shore (Poipu) and West Side (Waimea).
+Celebrating your honeymoon in Kauai will leave you with a surreal emotional connection with this startlingly untouched island, which is divided into five sections North Shore (Princeville), East Side (Coconut Coast), Lihue (Kalapaki), South Shore (Poipu) and West Side (Waimea).
 Whether soaring above the striking Napali Coast or hiking Waimea Canyon, Kauai offers you adventures in land, sea and sky rivaling any spectacle you’ve ever experienced.

-However you choose to explore on your Kauai honeymoon, be it kayaking the Wailua River, snorkeling at Poipu Beach, walking on Kokee State Park trails or zip lining through leafy valleys, you’ll feel the aloha spirit of the local charm of the land and people.
+However you choose to explore the island, be it kayaking the Wailua River, snorkeling at Poipu Beach, walking on Kokee State Park trails or zip lining through leafy valleys, you’ll feel the aloha spirit of the local charm of the land and people.
 Their ho’okipa, or hospitality, is as laid-back yet meaningful, sumptuous, and undeniably as alluring as Kauai.
-Also home to a variety of fun and interesting festivals throughout the year, honeymooners should check to see which celebrations you'd most like to join during your romantic getaway.
-From Hawaiian music and art exhibitions to coconut festivals honoring the island's native fruit, these fun-filled events are a great way to get closer to Kauai's culture and history while also making for an unforgettable honeymoon date!
+Also home to a variety of fun and interesting festivals throughout the year, honeymooners should check to see which celebrations you'd most like to join during your romantic rendezvous.
+From Hawaiian music and art exhibitions to coconut festivals honoring the island's native fruit, these fun-filled gatherings are a great way to get closer to Kauai's culture and history while also making for an unforgettable date!

-The island is also home to world-class golfing with some of the best scenery around, so check out our Kauai Golf Honeymoon Tips page for ideas on getting a game or two into your honeymoon schedule.
-For some general ideas on activities for your own romantic trip check out our survey of the concierge desks from some of the island's top hotels, where we got their top picks for great couples' activities on this ever-alluring isle.
+The island is also home to world-class golfing with some of the best scenery around, so check out our Kauai Golf Honeymoon Tips for ideas on getting a game or two into your honeymoon agenda.
 Couples of all types agree: honeymoons in Kauai are truly celebrations in paradise.